CSC207-UofT/course-project-group-047-1/phase0/CRC/Store.md

-Store
+Class name: Store

-responsibility:
+Responsibilities:

-the command line interface, only file that should be run
+* The command line interface, the only file that should be run

-variables:
+Variables:

-timer: record current time
+* timer: record current time

-collaborators:
+Collaborators:

-Menu
+* Menu